davidly/ntvao/README.md

     hello.s:          simple hello world test app
     hello.hex:        code for hello.s

+I ported NTVAO to C and CP/M 2.2 for 8080 and Z80 here: [Apple 1](https://github.com/davidly/a1)

 notes:

     I wrote this so I could test the output of my BA BASIC compiler (in my TTT repo) in an automated